 Our Y is proud to offer heated pools year-round.
 Whether you're interested in lap lane swimming, water aerobic classes, Swim Lessons, or our Splash Pads, we hope you'll enjoy our Aquatics Centers during all seasons of the year.

 Potential for Temporary Pool Hours: With the challenges of hiring and staffing during the COVID-19 pandemic and the strain of the nationwide lifeguard shortage, we are unfortunately in a position where we might temporarily modify our pool and hot tub schedules at our facilities on short notice.
-Please refer to our Facebook page for the most up-to-date hours for these potential temporary changes.
+If there are no changes for a date listed below, hours are as regularly scheduled.

 |Northwest Y Multipurpose Pool|